Skip to main content

 Legally Blonde (2001)

-Feminist schools of thought have long known that feminine interests and ideals have long been dubbed as lesser.
-Female-branded entertainment especially faces an uphill battle in being seen as legitimate in the eyes of the public in a way that male-branded properties simply never have to, and this is especially true of media designed for children.
+Feminist schools of thought have long known that feminine interests and ideals have long been dubbed as lesser in the public eye.
+Female-branded entertainment especially faces an uphill battle in being seen as legitimate in a way that male-branded properties simply never have to, and this is especially true of media designed for children.
 There is a strand of unease over whether things like Power Rangers teach boys to solve their problems with violence, but I don’t think I’ve seen any New York Times op-eds about that.
 Even in the age of the girlboss, women young and old are just generally seen as being more susceptible to external influences.
 Society is conditioned to see women as more consumerist and less discerning.
 And this is part of the reason why it’s so easy to dump on one of the most powerful socializing forces in girlhood and come out looking like a feminist.

 There’s also a lingering notion that if this many people like something, it must be at best banal and untextured or at worst infectious and dangerous, especially as it pertains to children’s media.
 We have looked at this phenomenon in media in and out of Disney across a few essays, including my adaptational study of The Jungle Book.
 There is a certain credibility among critics if you can flash your disinterest in the Disney library, whether or not you have actually given its function in media more than a passing thought.
 The franchises’ corner on the market as the leading brand in girls’ merchandise gives a lot of people the confidence that it is safe to dump on this particular form of media.